Therapy, Recreational, Educational and Exploration opportunities for individuals with disabilities and their families.

 All in one location.

-Nested on more than 88 acres in western St. Charles County, TREE House of Greater St. Louis is a unique and welcoming place where individuals with disabilities and their families can find acceptance, tackle mental and physical challenges, and express their spirit in a peaceful and natural setting.
+Nestled on approximately 90 acres in St. Charles County, TREE House of Greater St. Louis is a unique and welcoming place where individuals with disabilities and their families can find acceptance, tackle mental and physical challenges, and express their spirit in a peaceful and natural setting.

-Founded in 1975 and formerly known as Therapeutic Horsemanship, TREE House is one of the oldest and most respected therapeutic riding centers in the United States.
-Programs serve clients from age 2 through adulthood who have physical, mental, emotional, social, and/or learning disabilities.
+Founded in 1975, and formerly known as Therapeutic Horsemanship, TREE House is one of the oldest and most respected PATH Intl.
+Premier Accredited Centers in the United States.
+Services are available for individuals from age 2 through adulthood who have physical, mental, emotional, social, and/or learning disabilities.

-Formerly known as Therapeutic Horsemanship, TREE House of Greater St. Louis is the legacy of a visionary commitment from three extraordinary St. Louis women – Susie Duesinger, Sandy Rafferty and Laura Carpenter Balding – who began the program in 1975 because they believed in the benefit of equine-assisted therapy for children with disabilities.
-The organization has accomplished much over its 40-year history growing from five riders the first year to now serving more than 300 individuals annually.
-During the early years, TREE House leased several different sites, including Three Creek Farms in St. Charles County and Wessel Stables in Weldon Spring.
-In 2005, the organization moved into its current facility, which is situated on 88 acres in Wentzville, Missouri.
+Formerly known as Therapeutic Horsemanship, TREE House of Greater St. Louis is the legacy of a visionary commitment from three extraordinary St. Louis women – Susie Duesinger, Sandy Rafferty and Laura Carpenter Balding – who started our services in 1975 because they believed in the benefit of equine-assisted therapy for children with disabilities.
+The organization has accomplished much over its 40+ year history growing from five riders the first year to now serving more than 300 individuals annually.
+During the early years, TREE House leased several different sites, including Three Creek Farm in St. Charles County and Wessel Stables in Weldon Spring.
+In 2005, the organization moved into its current facility in western St. Charles County.

 What started out with borrowed horses in a friend’s barn, has evolved into a state-of-the-art, 90 acre campus with a herd of 20 specially trained therapy horses.
 The TH team of 250+ volunteers, therapists and horses serve hundreds of local children, adults, and veterans with disabilities and their families each year.
 TH serves people from five different counties in the Greater St. Louis Metropolitan Area.